awsdocs/aws-config-developer-guide/doc_source/cloudtrail-security-trail-enabled.md

 # cloudtrail\-security\-trail\-enabled<a name="cloudtrail-security-trail-enabled"></a>

 Checks that there is at least one AWS CloudTrail trail defined with security best practices\.
+This rule is COMPLIANT if there is at least one trail that meets all of the following:
++ records global service events
++ is a multi\-region trail
++ has Log file validation enabled
++ encrypted with a KMS key
++ records events for reads and writes
++ records management events
++ does not exclude any management events

+This rule is NON\_COMPLIANT if no trails meet all of the criteria mentioned above\.

 **Identifier:** CLOUDTRAIL\_SECURITY\_TRAIL\_ENABLED